 As far as I know, this type of comparison hasn’t been done before to this scale.
 Maybe a few products compared, but not ten side by side with the same testing criteria.
 Now when I say “Top Branded” I mean for the average person on the street who likes the best products that work at reasonable prices.
 There are waxes out there that are expensive for expensive sake, like Swizöl International’s Divine costing £2,150, Brough & Howarth’s Definitive Wax Marble costing £24,000, Zymol Vintage Glaze costing £2,400 or The Ultimate Shine costing an insane £65,000 which can be seen here: http://www.performancemotorcare.com/car-cleaning-product-news/worlds-most-expensive-car-wax/1808

-However, there has been (a strong) rumour that the ‘Ultimate Shine’ wax itself is actually made by Mitchell & King in Scotland.
+However, there has been (a strong) rumour (that i have read on various forums) that the ‘Ultimate Shine’ wax itself is actually made by Mitchell & King in Scotland.
 The original mix (allegedly) sold by M & K is called Gold Rush Rally at £75 a pot which is a mere 0.11% of the price!
+I can’t verify this, I’m just stating what I have read so far.
 This brings me to a point, although these ten waxes are (mostly) affordable and will last a good number of applications, they are not in that mental money league.
 However there is an in-between level of Luxury car waxes such as Swissvax Crystal Rock at £300, BMD Prometheus £120, Auto Finesse Desire at £120 and Mitchell & King’s top of the range wax ‘Lily’ around £600 where only One pot is made a year, or anything in between for a comprehensive range of waxes between £100 and £600.

 I will be reviewing Mitchell and King’s ‘Lily’ in a very special review coming soon, purchased with my own money.